-The Prosecutor's Office (Ministerio Público), an independent public agency, is responsible for enforcing all criminal offences, including foreign bribery laws and regulations.
-Additionally, the State Defence Council (Consejo de Defensa del Estado) can enforce such laws to the extent that the state has an interest therein.
+The Prosecutor's Office, an independent public agency, is responsible for enforcing all criminal offences, including foreign bribery laws and regulations.
+Additionally, the State Defence Council can enforce such laws to the extent that the state has an interest therein.